fsi-tue/fachschaftsempfaenger/docs/source/installation.rst

         'fachschaftsempfaenger'
     ]

-4. Make the migrations to adapt the database scheme locally
+4. Make the migrations to adapt the database scheme locally:

 .. code-block:: bash